NAME: JULIA MARY BINNEY

 THEOLOGICAL PRINCIPLES, VALUES AND PRIORITIES

-I am a radical evangelical, open to the things of the Spirit and Baptist in churchmanship.
+I am a progressive evangelical, open to the things of the Spirit and Baptist in churchmanship.
 I am interested in contemporary thinking on mission and the reshaping of the church for today.
 The BU Five Core Values of a Gospel People articulate well my vision of the local church being a community that is worshipping, prophetic, sacrificial, missional and inclusive.
 I also enjoy other approaches to the Christian faith and respect alternative views.
 I would always want to be involved ecumenically.
 As with many others today, I feel strongly that that the future of the Church, for the one Body of Christ, is ecumenical and shared.

 I seek to work to bring God’s kingdom to our communities by being involved in community ministry.
 This is increasingly becoming a key part of my ministry.
 My heart is to develop a vibrant, community hub church at the heart of the community, ministering to people’s physical, mental, social and emotional needs as well as their spiritual needs.
 The tenets of holistic/integral mission incorporate helping people practically without losing sight of their need to come to Christ and our imperative to evangelise.
 Such involvement in the community creates opportunities for evangelism.
 I feel that mission, evangelism, pastoral care and work in the community go hand in hand.
 It is in how we live together authentically in God’s community of faith, living out Kingdom values in our society that contributes so much to the mission of God.
 Our ministry and message are transformational for individuals and society.
 I believe that the church should speak and act prophetically on issues of social justice.